projectfluent/fluent/guide/multiline.md

 ```
 multiline2 =
-        This message has four spaces of indent
-    on the first line of its value.
-Only the first
-    four spaces of the indent on the first line are
+████··This message starts with 2 spaces on the first
+████first line of its value.
+The first 4 spaces of indent
-    removed as common to all indented lines.
+████are removed from all lines.
 ```

 Only the indented lines comprising the multiline pattern participate in this